Alcohol Licence for a Cafe/Restaurant

 If you operate a Café/Restaurant based in Ireland, and you intend to make an application for a Special Restaurant Licence or a Wine Retailer’s On Licence, detailed information on the following can be found on the websites linked below:

-• Details of the actions needed to apply for both the Special Restaurant Licence, and Wine Retailer’s On Licence,
+• Application process for Special Restaurant and Wine Retailer’s On Licences,

 Completing procedures online

 The following information applies to both the Special Restaurant Licence and the Wine Retailer's On Licence.

 Once you have received your Application Notice from the National Excise Licence Office you can apply for your Licence online using the method outlined below:

 Revenue On-Line Services (ROS): You can apply for your Excise Licence online once you have registered as a ROS customer.

 For details: visit the Revenue website at www.revenue.ie or phone ROS Helpline: 1890 201 106